yccheok/logest/README.md

 # logest
-Excel LOGEST function implemented in Java.
+EXCEL's LOGEST function implemented in Java.
 I use it to calculate growth rate.

 It seems like there isn't a best way to determine growth rate (EPS, DPS, ...) calculation.